 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'Can two men have a biological child of both in a single pregnancy?', 'Do gay couples need to be married to go through surrogacy?', 'In which countries can gays go to for surrogacy?', 'Is it hard to find a surrogate for a gay couple?
+FAQs from users: 'Can two gay males have fraternal twins, each one from a different intended father, in a single pregnancy?', 'Can two men have a biological child of both in a single pregnancy?', 'Do gay couples need to be married to go through surrogacy?', 'In which countries can gays go to for surrogacy?', 'Is it hard to find a surrogate for a gay couple?
 Where can they find her?' and 'Can a gay couple go through surrogacy in Ukraine?'.